• About Flourish Clinic

 Symptom #3: Behavioral and Emotional Changes

 It can be heartbreaking to see your child transform from happy and engaged to withdrawn, anxious, or angry.
-Many of our CIRS patients under the age of 18 show signs like:
+Mold can affect a child’s behaviour, and many of our CIRS patients under the age of 18 show signs like:

 • Nightmares or sleep disturbances